BrunaMaciel/ATM-Simulator/README.md

 # ATM-Simulator
 Project that simulates an ATM developed for the Programmer Analyst Program at CDI College Montréal in 2020.

+Implemented with C# using support files as source.

 What is included

 • The "Project" pdf document that describes the project assignment.